AndrewLBeasley/php/README.md

         b. using php control structures inside of html.
         c. whitespace and comments inside of html
         d. comments and coding standards within php.

+    6. introduction to databases
+        a. intro, displaying array data in html.